preemptive/DashO-GameOfLife/README.md

 # DashO-GameOfLife

-A sample Android app that demonstrates using [PreEmptive Protection - DashO](https://www.preemptive.com/products/dasho/overview) with libraries and product flavors.
+A sample Android app that demonstrates using [PreEmptive Protection - DashO](https://www.preemptive.com/products/dasho/overview) with the [DashO Android Gradle Plugin](https://www.preemptive.com/dasho/pro/10.0/userguide/en/ref_dagp_index.html) on an application with libraries and product flavors.

-This sample is a [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulation application that uses a library, both built in the same project.
+This sample is a [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulation application.
+This project consists of the app itself and a library that it uses.

-The application has two flavor dimensions (`view` and `monetization`) which [combine](https://developer.android.com/studio/build/build-variants.html#flavor-dimensions) four product flavors (`menu`, `single`, `free`, and `paid`).
+The application has two flavor dimensions: `view` and `monetization`.
 The `view` dimension determines if the application launches a `menu` with a list of two views or just launches a `single` view.

-The `monetization` dimension determines if the user can give life to a cell.
+The `monetization` dimension determines whether the application is interactive (`paid`) or non-interactive (`free`).
+This interaction allows the user to give life to a cell by tapping.

-This ultimately creates four applications:
+These dimensions are ultimately [combined](https://developer.android.com/studio/build/build-variants.html#flavor-dimensions) to create four applications:

 |             |                      `paid`                         |                         `free`                          |
 |-------------|-----------------------------------------------------|---------------------------------------------------------|